2025 Research Psychoanalyst Student, Newport Psychoanalytic Institute (RPS #281)

 2012 Ph.D., Anthropology, University of California, Irvine

 Nat Newton, Ph.D. is a cultural anthropologist and therapist-in-training with emphases in psychodynamic psychotherapy and multiculturalism.
+She is training at the Newport Psychoanalytic Institute as a research psychoanalyst, as well as studying to become a licensed marriage and family therapist at California State University, Fullerton.
 Her current interests include the use of psychotherapeutic reiki and psychoanalysis in healing trauma, especially looking at how unresolved unconscious residue can manifest in the body and energetic fields.
-She is a certified reiki master and owner of Luminous Reiki OC, under reiki lineage six generations to the founder of reiki.
+She is a certified reiki master and owner of Luminous Reiki OC, under reiki lineage five generations to the founder of reiki.
+Nat currently serves as a mental health technician at the in-patient division of the Mental Health Collective in Orange County, CA.

 Born and raised in Southern California, Nat Newton’s parents are Vietnamese refugees, who changed their last names in the 1980s.